10 Best Life Insurance Companies in Washington

 Key Terms

-- Life insurance in Washington offers a financial safety net, crucial for high-income earners and their families.
+- Life insurance in Washington is crucial for supporting families and covering debts.

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Washington is approximately 79.2 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Washington have been cancer, heart disease, and accidental fatalities.
 The homicide rate in Washington is about 4.2 homicides per 100,000 residents, which is lower than the national average of 7.5.